Looking for a Job? Don’t Forget the Benefits!

 Telecommuting

 I consider this a major perk for any job.
 One of the reasons I decided to accept a job with a salary is that this is all remote work.
 I don’t have a commute.
 Honestly, my lifestyle has barely changed at all since starting work.
-While I do have to plan to attend video conferencing meetings a couple times a week, and make time for other items, the reality is that there is still a lot of flexibility in my schedule and that matters.
+While I do have schedule for video conferencing meetings a couple times a week among making time for other items, the reality is that there is still a lot of flexibility in my day and that matters.

-If you can find a job that lets you telecommute two or three times a week, that’s a major benefit that could help your situation.
+If you can find a job that lets you work from home two or three times a week, that’s a major benefit that could help your situation.
 Can you use that time to save on childcare?
 Save money in other ways?
 Have a better schedule?
-Those improve your life that money may not be able to buy.
+Those improvements to your life may not be able something money can buy.

 Other Perks

 Think about other benefits and perks that might come with your job.
 Do you get a company car or smartphone?
 Perhaps there is on-site daycare.
+This could be huge.
+You not only get to save a bundle, but you’ll be able to see your children during the day.
+How great would that be?
 Maybe you can get healthy meals in the cafeteria.
+This can not only save you money but may also free you from always having to figure out where to buy lunch.
 Some companies offer stipends for continued learning or tuition reimbursement.
 Another benefit that is becoming increasing popular is student loan repayment help.
-These perks can be a big deal for some people who can use them.
+These perks can be a big deal for those who can use them.

 Take a look at the benefits offered by your new job.
 Can they help your lifestyle better than a mere salary bump?
 If so, take that into consideration when deciding between job offers.